85

 There are several different ways to treat uterine fibroids, depending on the severity of the symptoms and the woman’s individual preferences.

-Fibroids can be treated with uterine fibroid embolization, a non-surgical procedure which shrinks fibroids.
-UFE offers many benefits to patients seeking alternatives to a hysterectomy or myomectomy.
-The procedure involves interventional radiologists using imaging to guide a catheter through a small incision in groin (femoral artery) or the wrist (radial artery) to the artery feeding the fibroid and blocks the uterine arteries that supply blood to the fibroid.
+Fibroids can be treated with uterine fibroid embolization (UFE), a non-surgical procedure which shrinks fibroids.
+The procedure involves interventional radiologists using imaging to guide a catheter to the artery feeding the fibroid and blocks blood supply to the fibroid.
 By eliminating the blood supply, it causes the fibroid to shrink and die which helps alleviate symptoms like heavy bleeding, bleeding between cycles, frequent urination, painful sex, low energy, or pelvic pain.

 Uterine fibroids can cause a range of symptoms, from heavy menstrual bleeding to pain and discomfort during sex.
-While these symptoms can be manageable, they can also significantly impact a woman’s quality of life.
-Consulting with a fibroids specialist can provide women with the information and guidance they need to make informed decisions about their treatment options.
+Consulting with a fibroid specialist can provide women with the information and guidance they need to make informed decisions about their treatment options.

-Discussing treatment options with a fibroids specialist at USA Fibroid Centers can empower women to take control of their health and make decisions that are right for them.
-With proper treatment, women with fibroids can manage their symptoms, improve their quality of life, and achieve their overall health goals.
+Discussing treatment options with a fibroids specialist at USA Fibroid Centers can help women take control of their health and make decisions that are right for them.
+With proper treatment, women with fibroids can improve their quality of life.

 Contact USA Fibroid Centers for Fibroid Treatment